Amzani/apidesk-sdk-test-def/docs/sdks/users/README.md

 ## create

-The `usersAdd` operation allows developers to add a new user to the CRM system by sending a POST request to the `/crm/users` endpoint.
-This operation is essential for integrating user management capabilities into applications that interact with the CRM.
+The 'usersAdd' operation allows you to add a new user to your CRM system by sending a POST request to the /crm/users endpoint.
+This operation is essential for expanding your user base within the CRM, enabling better management and interaction with customer data.
+Key parameters include 'x-apideck-consumer-id' and 'x-apideck-app-id', which are required for authentication and routing the request to the correct application context.
+Optionally, 'raw' can be set to true to receive raw data for debugging purposes.
+Upon successful creation, the operation returns a 201 status code along with the ID of the newly created user in a JSON object.

-Key Parameters:
-- `x-apideck-consumer-id` (header, required): Identifies the consumer from which data is being pushed or retrieved.
-- `x-apideck-app-id` (header, required): Specifies the ID of the Unify application making the request.
-- `x-apideck-service-id` (header, optional): Indicates the specific service to call, necessary when multiple integrations are active.
-- `raw` (query, optional): Determines if the raw response should be included, useful for debugging.

-Upon successful creation, the operation returns a 201 status code along with a JSON object containing the unique identifier of the newly created user.
-This response confirms the successful addition of the user to the CRM system.

 ### Example Usage